 This is a hands-on service trip.
 We will conduct medical clinics in rural villages as well as construction work at direction of someone from Salud y Paz.
 No special skills are necessary -only an attitude of openness and acceptance and a willingness to serve.
 We go to do whatever is needed.
 Safety is always a priority.
 Prior to the trip we will develop together a more informed knowledge and increased sensitivity to the complex historical, cultural, religious, socio-political and economic issues found in Guatemala.
 During the trip we will interact with the residents of this region and learn more about these people and their culture.

-For more information Spring 2020 Service Team Information
+For more information Fall 2022 Service Team Information

 All team members will be asked to read recommended materials, view videos and engage in other activities to help prepare for the time.
 These readings and ensuing team discussions gives the team a deeper understanding of the experience and culture of the people we will serve.

 All pre-mission gatherings will be a time for the team members to become better acquainted as we answer questions, share trip details and engage in discussions.

 During the Guatemalan Civil War in the 1980’s and 1990’s, dentist Phil Plunk spent several weeks serving in Guatemala.
 On each trip to pull teeth, Phil became more and more aware that the need for dental care in Guatemala couldn’t be solved through week-long service trips.
 What the people of Guatemala needed was easier access to regular care.
 So Phil packed up his dental practice and moved to Guatemala.